global.conf

 tools.apple:sdk_path: Path to the SDK to be used

-tools.build.cross_building:can_run: Bool value that indicates whether is possible to run a non-native app on the same architecture.
+tools.build.cross_building:can_run: (boolean) Indicates whether is possible to run a non-native app on the same architecture.
 It's used by 'can_run' tool

 tools.build:cflags: List of extra C flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain